MJT Mini Tour Policies & Procedures

 Caddie No Smoking Policy

-“Smoking” is defined as the inhaling, exhaling, burning or carrying of any lighted cigar, cigarette, pipe or other lighted smoking equipment, including a vape.
+“Smoking” is defined as the inhaling, exhaling, burning or carrying of any lit cigar, cigarette, pipe or other smoking equipment, including a vape.

 The penalty for smoking while caddying on the MJT Mini Tour will automatically assess a two-stroke penalty on the player.